Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_configuration.md

 ![](/images/ios/apns_create21.jpg){width="800"}

-### Upload the push certificate to Easemob
+### Upload the push certificate to developer console

-Log in to the Easemob management background, find the Appkey of certificate which you want to upload, and click to enter and see more details.
+Log in to the developer console management background, find the Appkey of certificate which you want to upload, and click to enter and see more details.

 ![](/images/ios/uploadCer1.png)